 Kate Asche, M.A., writes poetry, essays and short stories.
 A graduate of the UC Davis Creative Writing Program, she is a writing teacher and literary community builder in Sacramento, CA. Her first poetry collection, the chapbook Our Day in the Labyrinth, was published by Finishing Line Press in September 2015.
-Her poetry is forthcoming in DIAGRAM and Canary and was recently published in Santa Clara Review, Canary and The Pinch.
+Her poetry is forthcoming in DIAGRAM and Canary and was recently published in Santa Clara Review, Canary, The Pinch and Tule Review.
 Her poem for two voices was a finalist for the 2011 Audio Prize at The Missouri Review, and her poetry has appeared in Colorado Review, Natural Bridge, Bellingham Review, RHINO, Pilgrimage, the 2012 anthology Late Peaches: Poems by Sacramento Poets and elsewhere.
 Her creative nonfiction has appeared in Under the Gum Tree.
 She received a grant to attend the 2017 Napa Valley Writers’ Conference and a fellowship to the 2015 Writing By Writers Workshops at Tomales Bay as well as two Elliot Gilbert Prizes in Poetry and an Academy of American Poets Award.
 She was associate director of Arts, Humanities and Writing at UC Davis Extension, where she coordinated The Tomales Bay Workshops under the direction of Pam Houston, and Kate also helped to establish the award-winning I Street Press at Sacramento Public Library.
 She is a trained facilitator in the Amherst Writers and Artists (AWA) Method and has taught creative writing in a variety of academic and community settings since 2005; she currently teaches workshops in Sacramento and provides manuscript coaching to writing groups and individuals.
 She volunteers as faculty coordinator for the Sacramento Poetry Center’s annual spring conference.
 She also has volunteered as associate editor of Tule Review, a publication of Sacramento Poetry Center), Under the Gum Tree and and as a reader for Memoir Journal).
 She supports Sacramento Public Library and helps to spread the word about 916 INK, a local youth literacy organization inspired by 826 Valencia.
 Follow her and get the scoop on local writing events right here at www.kateasche.com or email her at kate (at) kateasche (dot) com.